AscendingCreations/AxumSession/README.md

 ## Install

 Axum Database Sessions uses [`tokio`] runtime along with ['sqlx']; it supports [`native-tls`] and [`rustls`] TLS backends.
 When adding the dependency, you must chose a database feature that is `DatabaseType` and a `tls` backend.
 You can only choose one database type and one TLS Backend.
-By default, GDPR mode is enabled due to this it will require you to add an acceptance to your website before a Session or Cookie with Session id can be saved.
-If you want to disable GDPR mode, please see the examples.

 [`tokio`]: https://github.com/tokio-rs/tokio
 [`native-tls`]: https://crates.io/crates/native-tls